 Center in the U.S. have demonstrated the success and reliability of this device in helping surgeons evaluate the impact of surgeries in real-time in the operating room.
 Such

 functionality makes the device a significant breakthrough in this arena.
-“Dune Medical is proud to have been selected to receive the prestigious Frost & Sullivan Award,” comments Dan Hashimshony, CEO and founder of Dune Medical.
+“Dilon is proud to have been selected to receive the prestigious Frost & Sullivan Award,” comments Dan Hashimshony, CEO and founder of Dilon.
 “As studies in the U.S. and Israel continue to underscore the benefits of our technology, we welcome this additional validation of our product’s benefits from this internationally recognized organization.”

 Frost & Sullivan’s Technology Innovation Award is bestowed upon a company (or individual) that has carried out new research, which has resulted in innovation(s) that have or are expected to bring significant contributions to the industry in terms of adoption, change and competitive posture.
 This award recognizes the quality and depth of a company’s research and development program as well as the vision and risk-taking that enabled it to undertake such an endeavor.